mikeroyal/Pop_OS-Guide/README.md

 [Pop!_OS COSMIC (Computer Operating System Main Interface Components)](https://blog.system76.com/post/655369428109869056/popos-2104-a-release-of-cosmic-proportions) is a custom desktop environment developed by [System76](https://system76.com/).
 This makes navigating your desktop workflow via your mouse, keyboard, and/or trackpad much simpler and more efficient.

+[PipeWire](https://pipewire.org) is a server and user space API to deal with multimedia pipelines.
+It provides a low-latency, graph based processing engine on top of audio and video devices that can be used to support the use cases currently handled by both pulseaudio and JACK.
+PipeWire was designed with a powerful security model that makes interacting with audio and video devices from containerized applications easy.
+Nodes in the graph can be implemented as separate processes, communicating with sockets and exchanging multimedia content using fd passing.

 - [Differences between Pop!_OS and Ubuntu](https://support.system76.com/articles/difference-between-pop-ubuntu/)

 - [System76 Support (Ask a question/submit a ticket)](https://support.system76.com/)